 - Liturgical Involvement as Altar Servers, Readers and Commentators, and encouraging Christmas and Easter engagement.

 - A Youth Group for younger teens is a highly desirable action.

 This group aim to promote interaction and support across the parish, and also to engage the various communities in larger parish events.
 Our Leader is Maria Barlow-Sawaszenko

 Ecumenical & Interfaith

 Following the lead of the 2nd Vatican Council, we engage with other Churches and Faith Communities at a number of levels, building on the human desire for peace and good will.

 - Ecumenical & Interfaith Committee Our Committee is our link to a number of organisations.
 Some of these we follow with their planning, others we take a more active lead.
 Our Leaders are John McGrath & Pat Bowthorpe FMM

 - Harmony Day Every Day An initiative of the Jewish Community, members work together to encourage a Harmony Day Art Contest and a Harmony Walk late in the year.
-Our Contact person is John Pearce CP

 - Marrickville Ministers Fellowship A bi-monthly gathering of ministers hosted at St Brigid’s where we meet to offer mutual support, and undertake common activities.
 The Secretary is Jim Yeo